Queensland leopard shark makes first recorded sexual transition

 “When aquarium staff noticed the embryos forming, we thought Leonie had stored sperm,” said lead researcher Dr Christine Dudgeon, from the University of Queensland.

-To figure out what had happened in this case, researchers screened genetic markers in Leonie, the possible dad, and the new embryos.
+To determine what had happened in this case, researchers screened genetic markers in Leonie, the possible dad, and the new embryos.

 “It’s essentially the same as DNA fingerprinting for people,” explained Christine.
 “There are usually two different copies of each marker – one from each parent.”